1904 United States presidential election: Democratic Party nomination

 Former Senator Henry G. Davis from West Virginia was nominated for vice president; at 80, he was the oldest major party candidate ever nominated for national office.
 Davis received the nomination because party leaders believed that as a millionaire mine owner, railroad magnate, and banker, he could be counted on to help finance the campaign.
 Their hopes were unrealized, as Davis did not substantially contribute to the party coffers.

-Parker protested against "the rule of individual caprice," the presidential "usurpation of authority," and the "aggrandizement of personal power."
-But his more positive proposals were so backward-looking, such as his proposal to let state legislatures and the common law develop a remedy for the trust problem, that the New York World characterized the campaign as a struggle of "conservative and constitutional Democracy against radical and arbitrary Republicanism."
+Parker protested against "the rule of individual caprice", the presidential "usurpation of authority", and the "aggrandizement of personal power".
+However, his more positive proposals were so backward-looking, such as his proposal to let state legislatures and the common law develop a remedy for the trust problem, that the New York World characterized the campaign as a struggle of "conservative and constitutional Democracy against radical and arbitrary Republicanism".

-The Democratic platform called for reduction in government expenditures and a congressional investigation of the executive departments "already known to teem with corruption"; condemned monopolies; pledged an end to government contracts with companies violating antitrust laws; opposed imperialism; insisted upon independence for the Philippines; and opposed the protective tariff.
-It favored strict enforcement of the eight-hour day in labor; construction of a Panama Canal; the direct election of senators; statehood for the Western territories; the extermination of polygamy; reciprocal trade agreements; cuts in the army; and enforcement of the civil service laws.
-It condemned the Roosevelt administration in general as "spasmodic, erratic, sensational, spectacular, and arbitrary."
+The Democratic platform called for reduction in government expenditures and a congressional investigation of the executive departments "already known to teem with corruption".
+It condemned monopolies; pledged an end to government contracts with companies violating antitrust laws; opposed imperialism; insisted upon independence for the Philippines; and opposed the protective tariff.
+It favored strict enforcement of the eight-hour day in labor; construction of a Panama Canal; the direct election of senators; statehood for the Western territories; the eradication of polygamy; reciprocal trade agreements; cuts in the army; and enforcement of the civil service laws.
+It condemned the Roosevelt administration in general as "spasmodic, erratic, sensational, spectacular, and arbitrary".